 - Creating and managing expressions

 - Controlling multiple layers from a single source

-Hi, I am Chris Meyer of Crish Design, and welcome to the After Effects Apprentice lesson on expressions.
-Now, normally the way you animate a layer in After Effects is you use keyframing, where you say at this time, this parameter takes on this value.
+- Hi, I'm Chris Meyer of Crish Design.
+And welcome to the After Effects Apprentice lesson on Expressions.
+Now normally the way you animate a layer in After Effects is you use keyframing.
+Where you say at this time this parameter takes on this value.
 You set up multiple keyframes across time and After Effects will interpolate in between them for you.
-When it comes time to change the animation, you need to change the keyframes.
-However, there is another approach, where you give After Effects more general instructions, such as this layer should follow what that layer is doing, but only do it half as much.
-Well, that's what expressions are, and they come in extremely handy when you are trying to coordinate the movements of multiple parameters, or multiple layers, or trying to accommodate client changes on a deadline.
+When it comes time to change the animation you need to change the keyframes.
+However there is another approach where you give After Effects more general instructions.
+Such as this layer should follow what that layer's doing but only do it half as much.
+Well that's what expressions are.

-So in this lesson I am going to be showing you these introductory expressions that I think you will find very useful.
-In this lesson, I'll be covering how to create and manage expressions, how to indeed use that simple elementary school math to modify them; how to take advantage of our three favorite intermediate-level expressions of linear interpolation, looping, and wiggle; how to set up a user interface for your expressions, how to set up master controls where one set of sliders can control multiple layers; and how to drive your animations via sound.
-We'll also have our usual list of Quizzler challenges and Idea Corners of how you can put these expressions to use.
+And as for the math part, we're talking about elementary school math.
+Plus, minus, multiply, divide.
+There's even ways to get After Effects to do the math for you.
+So in this lesson I'm going to be showing you these introductory expressions that I think you'll find very useful.
+In this lesson I'll be covering: how to create and manage expressions, how to indeed use that simple elementary school math to modify them, how to take advantage of our three favorite intermediate level expressions of linear interpolation, looping, and wiggle, how to set up a user interface for your expressions, how to set up master controls where one set of sliders can control multiple layers, and how to drive your animations by sound.

 But before I dive in I want to show you what all can go wrong if you rely strictly on keyframes and don't take advantage of the power of expressions.
 So let's dive in and have some fun.

 Deke's Techniques1,567,617 Views